chkrishna142/Travelopia-Assignment/README.md

 `REACT_APP_SERVER_URL= http://localhost:5001`

-Now your connected frontend with backend
+Now your frontend is connected with backend

 6.Start the front-end development server.